On volumes of hyperideal tetrahedra with constrained edge lengths: The volume function

 \begin{prop} Let $0<\theta<2\pi$.
 Then the maximum volume among the truncated tetrahedra in is attained at the regular truncated tetrahedron with dihedral angles all equal to $\theta/6$. \end{prop} \begin{proof} Recall from~\cite{schlenker,schl1,schl2} that the function $V_\Theta\colon \calO\to \R$ is strictly concave.
 Therefore, since $\Theta(A_\theta)$ is a convex submanifold of $\calO$, it suffices to show that $(\theta/6,\ldots,\theta/6)$ is the unique critical point of the restriction of $V_\Theta$ to $\Theta(A_\theta)$, or, equivalently, that the unique critical point of the restriction of $\vol$ to $A_\theta$ is given by (the isometry class of) a regular tetrahedron.

 Since $A_\theta$ is defined by the constraint $\sum_{1 \leq i < j\leq 4} \theta_{ij} = \theta$, a point $\Delta\in A_\theta$ is critical for the restriction of $\vol$ to $A_\theta$ if and only if

-By the Schl{\"a}fli formula, this condition is equivalent to the fact the the egde lengths of $\Delta$ are all equal to each other, and this concludes the proof. \end{proof}
+By the Lobachevsky--Schl{\"a}fli formula, this condition is equivalent to the fact that the egde lengths of $\Delta$ are all equal to each other, and this concludes the proof. \end{proof}